Skip to main content

 Chase Travel Portal (1.5 cpp): When you redeem points through Chase Travel, each point is worth 1.5 cents.
 A 200,000-point balance is therefore worth $3,000 in travel bookings.
 This guaranteed floor means you never have to worry about devaluations that plague airline loyalty programs.

-Pay Yourself Back: Sapphire Reserve cardholders can redeem points at 1.5 cents each for statement credits on select categories.
+Pay Yourself Back: Sapphire Reserve cardholders can redeem points at 1.25 cents each for statement credits on select rotating categories.
 This provides flexibility when travel redemptions are not practical.

 The ability to combine points from other Chase business cards significantly amplifies the value of the Sapphire Reserve Business.
 If your business also carries the Chase Freedom Unlimited or Chase Freedom Flex (or their business equivalents), you can pool those points into the Sapphire Reserve account, where they unlock the 1.5 cpp portal rate and transfer partner access.
 Points earned at 1x on a no-annual-fee card suddenly become worth 1.5 cents each, which is a meaningful upgrade.